 School capacity will be increased to provide for growth by improvements to existing schools and the provision of new schools as required, including primary schools on strategic development sites and a new high school in the North East growth area as identified in appendix 1.

-In line with other policies in this plan, a multi-functional strategic green infrastructure network will be further developed as set out in map 8.
+In line with other policies in this plan, a multi-functional strategic green infrastructure network will be further developed as set out in maps 8A and B.